ksator/lab_management/README.md

 # How to use JSNAPy content

+JSNAPy is a tool to take snapshots, store snapshots, compare snapshots.
+There are 2 JSNAPy workflows:
+- take snapshots and compare them against pre defined criteria
+- take pre snapshots before any modification and then take post snapshots after modification and then compare them based on test cases

 ### How to validate there is no active alarms on the devices
 run this command to do it
 ```